 A Student of Nature

-During the late 1820s and early 1830s, Corot concentrated on producing large landscapes for submission to the Paris Salon, whose preference still lay with the classical approach.
+During the late 1820s and early 1830s, Corot concentrated on producing large landscapes for submission to the Paris Salon, whose preference still lay with realist painting in a classical academic style.
 He began by reworking and expanding his Italian oil sketches to incorporate Neoclassical elements, as in his first submission, View at Narni (1827).
 This derived from a quick, natural oil sketch of a ruined Roman aqueduct, in dusty bright sun, which he reworked into an idyllic pastoral setting.
 Although the Salon accepted this work and other submissions from him in 1831 and 1833 (one portrait and several landscapes), the reception accorded his works by the critics was generally cool, so Corot paid two more visits to Italy to develop his style further.
 The result was his biblical picture Hagar in the Wilderness (1835), depicting Hagar and the child Ishmael saved by an angel from dehydration in the desert.
 Although derived from another of his Italian studies, the boldness of his composition and painterly method impressed the critics.

 Despite these ups and downs, Corot went